Cricket Hollow Partners, L.P. v. MMA Cricket Hollow, LLC

 Federal Tax Credits allocable to MMA by CHP over the Credit Period, and that the term Adjusted

-result of a subsequent determination by the Accountants or a Final Determination.
-MMA also explained that
+as a result of a subsequent determination by the Accountants or a Final Determination.
+MMA also

-would be awarded" the additional tax credits, their subjective belief does not give rise to a latent ambiguity
+[CHP] would be awarded" the additional tax credits, their subjective belief does not give rise to a latent

-because section 5.2(E) plainly applies to the contingency of the award of additional tax credits.
-Finally,
+ambiguity because section 5.2(E) plainly applies to the contingency of the award of additional tax

 In its response to MMA's summary judgment motion, CHD asserted that "the parties could not have